wavemotion-dave/DS994a/README.md

 Known Issues :
 -----------------------
 * The 512K megademo8.bin will play (and is really cool!) but fails when it gets to the scanline stuff near the end.
 * Borzork has audio squealing during gameplay.
+Cause unknown.
 * Save and Load state do not yet work with SAMS expanded memory.
 * Congo Bongo requires RAM mirrors enabled so it doesn't glitch on Level 2.
 Use Options to enable.